-Chase Sapphire Reserve gas purchases don’t qualify for bonus points, unfortunately, because they aren’t part of the travel category.
+Aside from the initial bonus and the Annual Travel Credit, gas purchases don’t qualify for bonus points, unfortunately, because they aren’t part of the travel or dining category.
 Gas is an everyday purchase, according to Chase.
-So you’ll earn just the standard 1 point per $1 spent on gas purchases, while things like airfare, hotels, cruises and taxis get you 3 points per $1.
-Your $300 annual travel credit won’t cover the cost of filling up at the pump, either, even if it’s for a road trip.
+So you’ll earn just the standard 1 point / $1 spent on gas purchases, while things like airfare, hotels, cruises and taxis get you 3 points / $1 (once you’ve earned the Annual Travel Credit).
+You also get 3 points / $1 on dining, including eligible delivery services and takeout.

 Plus, if you’re willing to consider other issuers, you’ll find plenty of cards with lasting bonus rewards on gas.
-One of the best cards for gas rewards is Citi ThankYou Premier, which gives 3 points for every dollar you spend on travel purchases, including gas.
-Also, Blue Cash Preferred from American Expressgives 3% cash back on gas purchases, while the Blue Cash Everyday card offers 2% on gas.
+One of the best cards for gas rewards is the Citi Premier® Card, which gives 3 points / $1 spent on gas and other categories.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines